armaanhammer/ECE486-586-PDP11-Simulation/README.md

 # ECE486-586-PDP11-Simulation

-navigate to `/src/`
-run make which generates the PDPSim executable
+navigate to `/src/` and run `make` which generates the PDPSim executable

 in `/src/` run:
 ```